pfakhrzad/Heuristic-algorithm-to-solve-multi-objective-path-scheduling/readme.md

 A non-dominated sorting PSO Algorithm in C++ to solve multiple objective Optimization Problems
 ==============

-***The vehicle route and allocation optimization model is used for this programm***
+***The vehicle route and allocation optimization model is used for this program***

 **Author:** *Paria Fakhrzad*

 # 1- Introduction
 In real world whenever we encounter shipment planning in supply chain management, we have problems as how to schedule/allocate vehicles to target customers/vendors locations.
 This is an logistic distribution route optimization problem.
 The goal is finding the best allocation of vehicles with the minimum power consumption and maximum customers fulfillment.
+Imagine we have just one vehicle and our target is just minimize the distance, this is the simplest model of path optimization that one sample is travelling salesman problem.
+Here we consider more complex model with increasing number of vehicle and multiple objectives.

 In this program we will consider three major parts:

 * **First:** designing  the intelligent optimization model whereas be able to accept different cases.
 The model can be multiple objective, can have cost functions and fitness functions, with constraints or without constraints.

-* **Second:** solving the problem by and non-dominated sorting meta-heuristic algorithm that here we choose PSO and GA.
+* **Second:** solving the problem by non-dominated sorting meta-heuristic algorithm that here we choose PSO.

-* **Third:** compare the results and give output
+* **Third:** compare the results ( not entered yet) and give output

 # 2- Optimization model
 In this program we have a complex model that cannot be solved by exact algorithms and we need to apply evolutionary algorithms.
 There are many of them in application of researches during last decade.
-The algorithm that we consider is particle swarm optimization(PSO) that the main concept comes from the movement of birds and fishes for searching a common target. tests
+The algorithm that we consider is particle swarm optimization(PSO) that the main concept comes from the movement of birds and fishes for searching a common target.

 ![Algorithm](Algorithm.png)